Leaming Canyon, Santa Clarita, California

 The crib dam was built in 1971

-Looking north from the crib dam.
+Looking northeast at the crib dam.
 Not too inviting - you have to go through all that brush just to get here.

-Looking south up Leaming Canyon.
+Looking southwest up Leaming Canyon.
 No roads or trails here.

 Tree blocking the creek bed